 The result was a beautiful Christian testimony—truly salt and light in a dark and twisted world.

-And I don’t think anyone can say it—again I’m speaking for myself—but I love you just like anyone else.
+And I know if you got to God and ask Him, He will forgive you.
+And I don’t think anyone can sit, again I’m speaking for myself not even on behalf of my family.
+But I love you just like anyone else.

-I don’t know if this is possible, but can I give her a hug, please?
+I don’t know if this is possible, but can I, can I give her a hug please?
+Please?

-Receiving permission, Brandt embraced Guyger, who began sobbing, for over a minute.
+Receiving permission, Brandt embraced Guyger, who began sobbing.
 The powerful moment even touched Judge Tammy Kemp who can be seen wiping away tears in the background.